KPO-2020-2021/zad5_1-kgliwinski/README.md

 [![Percentage of issues still open](http://isitmaintained.com/badge/open/bsamseth/cpp-project.svg)](http://isitmaintained.com/project/bsamseth/cpp-project "Percentage of issues still open")
 # Dron faza 1

+Below it is shown how the programme declares 3D geometric figures.

 ## Cuboid

 This is how (default) cuboid looks like in the project: (made using [Geogebra](https://www.geogebra.org/3d?lang=pl))